CCI-MOC/hil/docs/rest_api.md

 nics, and so being able to attach two networks to the same nic is not as important.

+Authorization requirements:

+* Access to the project which owns `<headnode>`.
+* If the network is not public, access to the project named by it's `"access"` field.

+Note that these must be the same project.

 Possible errors:

 * 409, if the headnode has already been started.